elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 />
 ```

+You should now see a Facet filter that uses links and a "remove" link, rather
+than checkboxes.

 Here's another example of how you might use the render prop to customize the view.
-Let's update the paging info so it just says
+Let's update the paging info so it just says "1 - 20", because we'd like something a little more concise.
-"1 - 20".

 ```jsx
 <PagingInfo